How to Get an EIN Without an SSN (Non-Resident Guide)

 How long does it take to get an EIN without an SSN?

-By phone: same-day.
+By phone: same day.
 The IRS issues the EIN during the call to (267) 941-1099.
-By fax: 4 business days under the IRS Fax-TIN program, though processing can extend to 4 weeks during peak filing periods (January-April).
-By mail: approximately 4 weeks.
-Through a formation service: 1-6 weeks depending on the service's internal processing time and IRS backlog.
+By fax: 4 business days under the Fax-TIN program, though it can stretch to 4 weeks during peak season (January-April).
+By mail: about 4 weeks.
+Through a formation service: 1-6 weeks depending on their processing queue and IRS backlog.

 Is there a fee for getting an EIN from the IRS?

-No. The IRS does not charge for EIN assignment.
-The application — whether submitted online, by fax, by phone, or by mail — is free.
-Formation services that list "EIN obtainment" as a line item are charging for the labor of completing and submitting Form SS-4, not for the number itself.
+No. The IRS charges nothing for EIN assignment regardless of method.
+Formation services that list "EIN obtainment" as a line item are charging for the labor of filling out and submitting Form SS-4, not for the number itself.

 Can I get an EIN before forming my LLC?